narfindustries/digiheals-public/README.md

 For every chain, the FHIR data moving between servers can be compared data integrity and sanity.
 The comparison can be run from `tools/`.
 Use the following commands:
-- `python3 diff.py --compare --guid guid_sequence --all-depths` to compare the paths taken by the guid for all hops.
+- `python3 diff.py --guid guid_sequence --type <xml or json> --all-depths` to compare the paths taken by the guid for all hops.
-- `python3 diff.py --compare --all-guid --depth 1` to make the comparisons for paths with a single hop.
-The all-guid flag will return paths for all guids that exist in the graph.
+- `python3 diff.py --guid guid_sequence --type <xml or json> --depth 1` to make the comparisons for paths with a single hop.

 The results will show the differences (if they exist) between the input and output FHIR data through the nodes in a path.

+To run the entire process of Game of Telephone and their corresponding Data Comparisons, run the following:
+- `python3 run_scripts.py --generate --all-chains --chain-length 2`
+- `python3 run_scripts.py --file <file_name> --type xml -c hapi -c blaze`

 Tests
 -----

+To run the test environment:
+1. `mkdir -p neo4jTest`
+2. `tar -xJf neo4jTest.tar.xz -C neo4jTest/` Untar the volume mount for the Test Server
+3. `export COMPOSE_PROFILES=neo4jTest` Set env variable before building containers

 Unit tests for Synthea file generation and FHIR clients are in `tools/tests`.
 Run `make test` from the root directory to run all tests.

 License
 -----